Viveksunderraj/Chess-Game/Readme.md

 A fully functional console chess game that accepts two users as players.
 The game ends only when any one of the king is Cut.

-Implemented this as a part of learning Object Oriented Desgin.
+Implemented this as a part of learning Object Oriented Desgin Paradigm.